1854books/the1854project/README.md

     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of one’s ambition (Belsare 577).

-[^4]: Therefore to know that, arise, Oh, living beings sleeping in beginningless ignorance, i.e., turn towards the acquisition of the knowledge of the atman ; and awake, i.e., put an end to the sleep of ignorance, horrible in form and the seed of all misery (Sastri 55).

-[^5]: I was maybe fifteen or sixteen when I first came across the
+[^4]: I was maybe fifteen or sixteen when I first came across the
     date 1619.
 Whenever I think about that moment, my mind conjures an image of glowing three-dimensional numbers rising from the page.
     Of course, in reality, they were printed in plain black text on